Blurred background with gradient colors of pink, yellow, green, and blue.

 Where it all started

-Born and raised in the North-West of England where it’s mostly raining, but always beautiful.
-I’m fueled by northern grit, strong tea and a deep love for rolling hills and dry humor.
-I’ve spent the last 10+ years living in New York City.
+Born and raised in the North-West of England -mostly raining, always beautiful.
+Fueled by northern grit, strong tea, and a deep love for rolling hills and dry humor.
+I've lived in New York for 12 years.

 Three glasses of coffee on a wooden tray at an outdoor café with a cable car passing by on the street in the background.